Azure/azure-workload-identity/docs/book/src/quick-start.md

 export LOCATION="westus2"

 # environment variables for the AAD application
+# [OPTIONAL] Only set this if you're using a Azure AD Application as part of this tutorial
 export APPLICATION_NAME="<your application name>"

+# environment variables for the user-assigned managed identity
+# [OPTIONAL] Only set this if you're using a user-assigned managed identity as part of this tutorial
+export USER_ASSIGNED_IDENTITY_NAME="<your user-assigned managed identity name>"

 # environment variables for the Kubernetes service account & federated identity credential
 export SERVICE_ACCOUNT_NAMESPACE="default"